HasinZaman/SingleThreadServer/README.md

 ### Prerequisites

-The frame requires the following prerequisites in order to function
+The framework requires the following prerequisites in order to function
  * [Rust](https://www.rust-lang.org/tools/install)

 ### Installation & Compiling